Pontefract Cakes, Liquorice Food and Drink, Clowns, Magicians and Crafts:

 Every year the English town of Pontefract in West Yorkshire celebrates its long-standing relationship with liquorice by holding an annual festival dedicated to this versatile plant.

-The Pontefract Liquorice Festival is usually held in the second Sunday of July (2014: Sunday July 13th) and has been going for 18 years.
+The Pontefract Liquorice Festival is usually held on the second Sunday of July (For 2015, the date is Sunday, July 12th) and has been going for 18 years.
 Look out for lots of street entertainers – magicians, circus performers – not to mention plenty of liquorice food and drink, as well as talks on the history of liquorice and many food, craft and gift stalls from around the region.

 Crusaders First Imported Liquorice